Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - It is used to generate, use, and manage encryption keys in the cloud.
 - It acts as an interface between the user and the computer.

 **Explanation:**
-"It is used to generate, use, and manage encryption keys in the cloud" is correct.
+It is used to generate, use, and manage encryption keys in the cloud is correct.
 CloudHSM is for secure key management.
-"Protects against DDoS attacks" is incorrect; AWS Shield does this.
+Protects against DDoS attacks is incorrect; AWS Shield does this.
-"Applies protection against malware" is incorrect; CloudHSM is not an anti-malware service.
+Applies protection against malware is incorrect; CloudHSM is not an anti-malware service.
-"Acts as an interface" is incorrect; it is for cryptographic key management.
+Acts as an interface is incorrect; it is for cryptographic key management.

 ---